 “Regularly drinking alcohol makes women take longer to get aroused and men less likely to achieve an erection,” adds Hall.

-Regularly drinking above the government's lower risk guidelines can increase your risk of suffering from serious conditions such as cancer and heart disease.
+Regularly drinking above the low risk drinking guidelines can increase your risk of suffering from the symptoms of a permanent hangover and contribute towards the development of serious conditions such as cancer and heart disease.
 Cutting down straight away can do wonders in the short term, as you feel the fog lift and the spring return to your step.

-Start with a simple experiment: treat yourself to a couple of alcohol-free days.
-Make a note of how you felt at the time, how you slept and whether you felt any better the following day.
+Start with a simple experiment: take a couple of alcohol-free days.
+Be mindful of how hangover signs evolve, how you slept and whether you felt any better the following day.
 The chances are you’ll feel fresher, more on top of work and far happier in your relationships.
 Indeed, many medical experts recommend taking regular days off from drinking or spreading your intake evenly over the week.

 Then, if you want to have a drink, you can avoid these permanent hangover symptoms by sticking within the low risk drinking guidelines.
 To help you on your way, we’ve got some great practical tips about how to cut back on alcohol.